-- Enables regulatory authorities to monitor fortification for compliance with the standard.
+- Enable regulatory authorities to monitor fortification for compliance with the standard.
 This helps ensure quality.

-- Creates a business environment where all millers must fortify and therefore incur similar costs.
+- Create a business environment where all millers must fortify and therefore incur similar costs.
 This helps secure the sustainability of the program.

-- Distributes the health benefits across the entire population consuming foods made with grains from industrial mills.
+- Distribute the health benefits across the entire population consuming foods made with grains from industrial mills.

 Effective legislation specifies the types of grain to be fortified, such as rice, wheat or maize.
 For wheat and maize flours, legislation details whether high or low extraction flours, or both, will be fortified.
 Legislation outlines how authorities will monitor fortification, and it includes penalties for non-compliance.

 Legislation identifies who will pay taxes and duties related to the ongoing cost of fortification, including import duties, customs fees, inspection fees, provincial taxes, municipal dues, value added tax, and goods and services tax.
 Some countries eliminate such fees for fortification premix and equipment to lower the millers’ cost to fortify.

 Experience with other staple foods supports the emphasis on mandatory fortification.
 Countries with legislation to fortify salt with iodine have a greater increase in household consumption of iodized salt than countries without legislation .
 And regulation that makes adding vitamin A to cooking oil mandatory is seen as the most effective way to reach the poorest consumers who are more concerned about pricing than branding .

 We recommend that countries separate standards from legislation.
 The legislation requires fortification, while the standard outlines specific ranges of nutrients to be included.
 Legislation usually requires time-consuming government action when it needs modification.
 If the standard is a separate document, fortification levels can be more easily adapted as a country’s needs change.

 See this checklist of items that should be included in legislation, standards and monitoring documents produced by countries.